longyiszh/vue-ts-webpack-grande/README.md

 # vue-ts-webpack-simple

-> A simple Vue ^2.5.0 with TypeScript 2.5, Webpack 3 & `vue-loader` setup for quick prototyping.
+> A grande-cup Vue with TypeScript, Webpack & more... setup.

 ### Usage